All visitors to Cuba require a tourist card which can be acquired in the Cuban consulates or in the authorized travel agencies and airlines.

 How Americans Can Travel to Cuba with the Support for the Cuban People Category?

-- Choose the Support for the Cuban People Category
+Choose the Support for the Cuban people travel category.

 Your trip will fit into the Support for the Cuban People category if you: